krivard/codalab-worksheets-wiki/Dev:-Code-checkers.md

 pylint –-rcfile=.pylint-conf <module or package>
 ```

-Below is a set of rules that I have found the need to customize.
+Below is a set of customizations that will make working with PyLint a bit easier.

 * Output format.
 PyLint can format its output multiple ways.
 I find the HTML format to be convenient.
 ```